Province of Valladolid: Climate

-Rainfall follows a very similar pattern to that of the typical Mediterranean climate, reaching between 400 and 600 mm, with a peak during Spring and Autumn.
-The declining influence of the sea, however, makes it a drier climate than the typical.
-In the province of Valladolid the continental Mediterranean climate has temperatures approximately two degrees higher than in the rest of the areas with this climate, mainly due to the scarcity of mountains in this province and the altitude, which is between 50 and 200 meters lower on average than in the whole of Castilla y León.
+Rainfall follows a very similar pattern to that of the typical Mediterranean climate, reaching between 400 and 600 mm, with a peak during spring and autumn.
+The declining influence of the sea, however, makes it a drier climate than typical.
+In the province of Valladolid, the continental Mediterranean climate has temperatures approximately two degrees higher than in other areas with this climate, mainly due to the scarcity of mountains in this province and the altitude, which is between 50 and 200 metres lower on average than in the whole of Castile and León.

-Therefore, the province of Valladolid has the most comfortable climate of all the northern plateau, with an average annual temperature of 11.8Cº.
-Its average annual rainfall ranges between 400 and 600 millimeters per year, distributed throughout the year with a fairly strong minimum in summer and a very attenuated winter minimum, the rainfall in the province of Valladolid does not usually arrive in large quantities and in a torrential manner, the rainfall in the province of Valladolid arrives in a gentle manner and over several days, which favors the countryside.
+Therefore, the province of Valladolid has the most moderate climate of the northern plateau, with an average annual temperature of 11.8 °C. Its average annual rainfall ranges between 400 and 600 millimetres per year, distributed throughout the year with a fairly strong minimum in summer and a very attenuated winter minimum.
+Rainfall in the province of Valladolid is generally gentle and spread over several days, which favors agriculture.

-The extreme weather values recorded at either of the two State Meteorological Agency (AEMet) observatories in the province are 40.2 °C recorded on July 19, 1995, at the Valladolid observatory and -18.8 °C recorded at the Villanubla observatory on January 3, 1971, as far as temperatures are concerned.
-The strongest wind gust recorded was 133 km/h on January 24, 1971, while the maximum accumulated precipitation in a single day was 90.8 l/m^{2} on December 5, 1951.
+The extreme weather values recorded at either of the two State Meteorological Agency (AEMet) observatories in the province are 40.2 °C recorded on 19 July 1995, at the Valladolid observatory and -18.8 °C recorded at the Villanubla observatory on 3 January 1971.
+The strongest wind gust recorded was 133 km/h on 24 January 1971, while the maximum accumulated precipitation in a single day was 90.8 l/m^{2} on 5 December 1951.